grimlor/OnionArchitecture/UI/UI ReadMe.txt

 No business logic should exist in these projects.
 Keep things "skinny" and decoupled.
 To achieve these two goals, reference Core to access the business entities and the interfaces you'll program against for services.
-An IoCControllerFactory is required to inject the implementations for any interfaces which the controllers rely upon.
+An IoCControllerFactory, set in Global.asax.cs, is required to inject the implementations for any interfaces which the controllers rely upon.

 If you intend on using Web Deploy or Build Deployment Package, you will need to refer to the following article about how to include the libraries from the